 Review of Requirements (7.2.2)

-The next part of customer-related processes that we will cover is the review or requirements related to product.
+The next part of customer-related processes that we will cover is the review of requirements related to product.
 While the determination of requirements ties in heavily to the design control process of a company, the review of requirements is all about what happens when a company receives an order.
 The clause even specifies that the review should be conducted prior to the organization’s commitment to supply product to the customer.

 At all times, companies should ensure that applicable regulatory requirements are being met.
 A company should not supply a product that runs counter to regulations, as this could cause legal issues for the company.

 A medical device company must also make sure that if their product requires training they have the resources available to provide the training.
-Since user training has already been specified to be a requirement for the safe delivery of a product, a company cannot agree to provide the product without the proper training.
+Since user training has already been specified as a requirement for the safe delivery of a product, a company cannot agree to provide the product without the proper training.

-When a company receives an order or a request for an order, it needs to verify that it can sufficiently meet the customer’s requirements.
-This is most applicable to a contract manufacturing type of company.
-Can the company actually manufacture the product that is being requested?
-There is a significant risk in producing a medical device, and this risk increases if a company is biting off more than it can chew.
+Additionally, a contract or component manufacturer can ask if it can actually manufacture the requested.
+There is significant risk in producing medical devices and components, and the risk increases if a company is biting off more than it can chew.

-The next requirement in this section is that the records of the results of the review shall be maintained.
-What does this look like?
-In many cases, this is just a copy of the customer’s purchase order as well as the company’s sales order (or similar document).
-What an auditor wants to see is that there is a clear line from how orders are received to how orders are fulfilled.
+A company should also be able to trace the customer’s order to the resulting sale order.
+What an auditor wants to see is a clear line from how orders are received to how orders are fulfilled.
 If there is more customer involvement than is typical, there may be other quality agreements and similar documents that can be included as well.

 Communication (7.2.3)